Why Your First Improv Class Shouldn’t Be Scary

 That mental picture is exactly what makes people nervous.

-Improv Classes Are Designed for Beginners
+Improv Classes Are Designed for New Improvisers

 We structure classes so you can ease in gradually, learning simple exercises before moving into games and scenes.